 Brown, for what it’s worth, retained sufficient enough use of his oral equipment to have to a respectable career as a screen actor.
 (He’s in Nashville!
 Singing!)
 But in the context of this species of football book, physical injury is just the spoke on a wheel whose hub is the process of professional athletics itself.
 And even at a time when thoughtful people are coming to grips with their long-term affection for a brutal sport, Didinger’s book reminds you that devotion to a team and the people who live and die with its every game isn’t the only thing to think about when thinking about football.
 But for many people, it’s everything…and, much as some of us may disagree, enough.

-Shall I Compare Thee to a Goal-Line Stand?
-(Part One)
+Comments Off on Shall I Compare Thee to a Goal-Line Stand?
+(Part Two)

 Baseball books don’t need my help, or anybody else’s.
 There’ll always be waves of rhapsodists and elegists waxing year after year about the aesthetic virtues and time-tested verities of what used to be The National Pastime.
 Football books are another matter.
 For whatever reason, the literary/intellectual muse can’t get as revved up by what is now certified, for better and worse, as America’s Game.